matloff/fastBigStat/README.md

 * In the above picture, horizontal slices, i.e. level sets, are ellipses.
 For p > 2, the regions are p-dimensional ellipsoids.
-This can be used to derive confidence regions in statistical applications, as will be seen below.
+This can be used to derive confidence regions in statistical applications, as will be seen later.

 <!-- TOC --><a name="example-linear-models-exact-and-approximate-inference"></a>
 # Example: Linear Models, Exact and Approximate Inference